-Even loading glossy photo paper into the tray won’t help you much.
+Even loading glossy photo paper into the tray won’t help.
 The colours aren't faithful, the contrast is too heavy, and the whole printout took an age.
 So, it’s time to get the best out of your snaps and invest in a better printer.
 Serious photographers will probably need to tweak the image in software like Photoshop before running off some large prints.
 But many of us just want to select our favourite shots from a compact camera, insert photo paper and hit the print button.

 Best printer for photos in 2024 at a glance